gugazimmermann/amplify-login/README.md

       stopLoading();
       setAlert({
         type: "error",
-        text: "Unable to redifine password, email, code or new password are wrong!", });
+        text: "Unable to redefine password, email, code or new password are wrong!", });
     }
   };